agvxov/cursed_c/README.md

 they form a cult around DRY.

 ### Attributes
-Attributes tend to be left out from text books, but they are extremely cool.
+Attributes tend to be left out from textbooks, but they are extremely cool.
-They provide ways to both aid the compiler (or make it shutup) and make code self-documenting.
+They provide ways to both aid the compiler (or make it shut up) and make code self-documenting.

 Too bad that C botched the syntax.